skenrobert/AngularEviromentBasic/README.md

 # AngularEviromentBasic
-Shows the basic operation of angular with a frontend that covers basic operations so as not to start 0 development and has an initial structure
+Shows the basic operation of angular with a frontend that covers the basic operations to start with a small base development